 Some of the positive outcomes are a deep sense of immediate presence, a free-flowing sense of creativity, a sense of purpose and confidence and an easy wisdom.

-I have started to teach and guide people through the experiences that will help them access the positive aspects of these states, while trying to minimise or mitigate for the more difficult aspects.
+I have started to teach and guide people through the experiences that will help them access the positive aspects of these states, while avoiding the difficult aspects.

 Part of this is letting go of what you think the outcome of awakening might be and how you go about reaching it.

-A lot of what has been shown to me is how reality is much more interconnected than most people believe and how awakening is one aspect of the system maturing and thriving as a whole.
+A lot of what has been shown to me is how reality is much more interconnected than anyone can comprehend.
 When we work together and meet each other with open minds and open hearts, all sorts of mystical things can occur between people’s beings and energy bodies that opens up new parts of experience in relatively easy and unexpected ways.

 The means is different to the end and the journey can radically change our perspective and ideas about things along the way – we need to go through the process in order to meet our fixed ideas and end up somewhere unexpected.
 This is how we learn new things and grow.

-There are also some tools and techniques that achieve the essence of what needs to happen in our minds, hearts, souls and bodies, but that are able to keep it simple, fairly pain-free and socially acceptable.
+There are some tools and techniques that achieve the essence of the changes that need to happen in our minds, hearts, souls and bodies, but that are able to keep it simple, fairly pain-free and socially acceptable.

 There are also some traumas that can only be healed by being witnessed by another person.
 When we go through these experiences together, they can be a whole lot less painful than going through them alone.